Class of 2012

-An environmental studies major, Norman would head to Advanced Computer Science with former Eckerd Professor Trevor Cickovski, Ph.D., in the morning, struggle to make sense of what was happening, and then go to the beginning course in the afternoon to understand what had happened earlier.
-He credits “Professor C” and his student-centered teaching style with giving him a strong foundation in computer programming, Norman’s Eckerd minor.
+An environmental studies major, Tristram would head to Advanced Computer Science with former Eckerd Professor Trevor Cickovski, Ph.D., in the morning, struggle to make sense of what was happening, and then go to the beginning course in the afternoon to understand what had happened earlier.
+He credits “Professor C” and his student-centered teaching style with giving him a strong foundation in computer programming, Tristram’s Eckerd minor.

 “I thought I would struggle at a very large university where you have to stay on one path,” he said, noting that the more open-minded approach to academics was part of what drew him to Eckerd, where he changed his major four times.
 “They got quite used to me at the academic office.
 They had to add another sticker onto my transcript.”

 The freedom to figure out where his passion lay—and the flexibility he learned to value along the way—served him well.
 Tristram is a co-founder and the chief technology officer at Simprints, a U.K.-based nonprofit that helps reliably identify and connect people in the developing world with their medical records.
 Simprints is making a difference in the areas of maternal health, vaccinations, funding distribution and more.